leeandher/Stacker-News/README.md

 ## Creds

 This app was made possible in large part due to the helpful tutorials over at [howtographql.com](http://howtographql.com).
 By following their backend tutorial, I was able to create the server, and endpoint.
-Their frontend tutorial recommened downloading the finished server, but since I had it, I was able to write 100% of the code for the app!
+Their frontend tutorial recommend downloading the finished server, but since I had it, I was able to write 100% of the code for the app!
 While I did refactor, add, and style quite a bit extra, the tutorial was a great entrance into the world of GraphQL!